 Weapons and ammunition found in Khankandi

-8 grenades, 7 automatic weapons, and 1 machine gun were found in the territory of Khankendi city, Azernews reports, citing the Internal Affairs Ministry.
+The Azerbaijan Internal Ministry reported the discovery of arms and munitions in Khankandi, Azernews reports.

-On March 16 and 17, 7 automatic weapons of different brands, 1 machine gun, 3 rifles, 8 grenades, 6 lighters, 30 cartridge combs, 1555 cartridges of different calibres, and other ammunition were found in the territory of Khankendi city.
+On March 22, 3 machine guns, 2 grenades, 9 cartridge magazines, 60 cartridges of various calibers and other ammunition were discovered and seized in the city.

 Recall that weapons and ammunition have been discovered in secret places, as well as in the basements of schools, kindergartens, and various buildings in the liberated areas of Azerbaijan's Garabagh as well as in Khankendi.